codecentric/habitcentric/infrastructure/istio/README.md

   | kubectl apply -f -
 ```

-> If you want to customize your Istio installation, you can find detailed installation options [here](https://istio.io/docs/reference/config/installation-options/).
+> If you want to customize your Istio installation, you can find detailed Helm installation options [here](https://istio.io/docs/reference/config/installation-options/).

 ## habitcentric Deployment